 “This workshop included a lot about applying personality type content to communication specifically.
 Aside from board members’ own self-awareness, by the end of the workshop they were helping each other to communicate better.
 They offered specific, actionable advice like ‘when communicating with me, do this and don’t do this’.
 It also gave people an opportunity to share any pet peeves in a constructive, non-judgmental environment,” said Sherrie.

 While the workshop was fast-paced, and needed to be because of time limitations, it was also highly interactive.
 That experiential, interactive learning is what cemented the insights for better communication and board interaction.

 “There’s something rich that evolves from an interactive workshop that’s different than going through a webinar where someone is just delivering slides.
 That difference is the social learning aspect, that insights are gained live when going through the workshop with a facilitator,” said the consultant.

 The session armed us with an invaluable tool to be more effective in achieving our organizational goals.
 We’re better able to move forward as a team thanks to the insights we gained.
-In fact, we found it so helpful we’re looking at doing a similar workshop with employees soon.
+In fact, we found it so helpful (for our board members) that we’re looking at doing a similar workshop with employees soon.